 - Engel v.
 Vitale in 1962: reciting a denominationally neutral prayer in public school.

-14. Is “creation science” really science?
+14. Is “Creation Science” really science?

-15. Is it possible for a school teacher to stop teaching creationism in a science class?
-If they deny teaching evolution, should the teacher be reassigned?
+15. Is it possible for a school teacher to stop teaching Creationism in a science class?
+If they deny teaching Evolution, should the teacher be reassigned?

-17. Did the US Supreme Court not support the evidence against teaching evolution?
+17. Did the US Supreme Court not support the evidence against teaching Evolution?

-No. In the 1990s, Rodney LeVake, a biology teacher and creationist, taught his students the alleged “evidence against evolution.
+No. In the 1990s, Rodney LeVake, a biology teacher and creationist, taught his students the alleged evidence against evolution.

-ALeVake believed that “evolution is not a science.
-There is no evidence to prove that it occurred.
-The process of evolution is impossible to happen.”
+LeVake believed that Evolution was not an accepted scientific theory.
+“There is no evidence to prove that it occurred,” he said, “The process of Evolution is impossible.
+It cannot happen.”
 He sued when he was reassigned.
 In 2002, The Minnesota Court of Appeals in LeVake v.
 Independent School District NO.656 upheld District Judge Bernard Bourne’s order.
-It noted that “The school board’s decision did not violate the right to free religious exercise of the teacher because the teacher did not follow the school board’s curriculum to teach.
-The right to free speech of a public school’s teacher does not allow him to teach in such a way that avoids the school board’s prescribed curriculum while performing a teacher’s role.
-It is the school’s responsibility and LeVake as a public school teacher to teach evolution by following its curriculum.
-His duty and the established curriculum overrides his First Amendment right as a private citizen.”
+It noted that, “The school board’s decision did not violate the right to free religious exercise of the teacher because the teacher did not follow the school board’s teaching curriculum.
+The right to free speech of a public school’s teacher does not allow him to teach in a way that avoids the school board’s prescribed curriculum while performing a teacher’s role.
+It is the school’s responsibility, and LeVake’s responsibility as a public school teacher to teach Evolution by following its curriculum.
+His duty to the established curriculum overrides his First Amendment right as a private citizen.”

-The West Clark Community (Indiana) had adopted “A search for order in Complexity” (Moore 1974), is a biology textbook based on creationism in early 1970.
+The West Clark Community (Indiana) had adopted “A search for Order in Complexity” (Moore 1974), which is a biology textbook based on Creationism, in early 1970.
 This book proclaimed that “Evolution is not impossible.”
-This book promoted the Biblical version of creation science and wanted a “balanced treatment” of origins-related issues.
+This book promoted the biblical version of Creation Science and wanted a “balanced treatment” of origins-related issues.
 In Hendren v.
-Campbell (1977), Indiana Supreme Court Judge Micahel T. Dugan ruled, when Jon Hendren questioned the constitutionality of book use, that “It is unconstitutional to teach the creationism based biology textbook because:
+Campbell (1977), Indiana Supreme Court Judge Micahel T. Dugan, when Jon Hendren questioned the constitutionality of this book’s use, ruled that “It is unconstitutional to teach with a Creationism-based biology textbook because:

 1) The use of such books advances specific religious viewpoints.

-Adopting a science course textbook promoting creationism is unconstitutional because these textbooks involve the state with religion and have sectarian content(Moore and Miksch 2003).”
+“Adopting a science course textbook promoting Creationism is unconstitutional because these textbooks involve the state with religion and have sectarian content,” (Moore and Miksch 2003).

 In 1999, the Fifth Circuit Court of Appeals ruled in Freiler v.
-Tangipahoa Parish Board of Education that “Intelligent Design’s teaching proposals are equivalent to the proposals for Creation science’s teaching in public school.”
+Tangipahoa Parish Board of Education that “Intelligent Design’s teaching proposals are equivalent to the proposals for Creation Science’s teaching in public school.”

-Many resources show how teachers were forced to teach creationism in science classes by administrators, students, and even angry parents.
+Many resources show how teachers were forced to teach Creationism in science classes by administrators, students, and even angry parents.